Tinnitus Assessment: What to Expect

 We will learn more about your lifestyle, desires, and preferences and make recommendations to get you back to living your best life.
 Tinnitus is typically a chronic condition but it CAN be managed through a variety of techniques.
 We will teach you about your options- there is hope!
 We may try some options while you’re in the office.
 We will also make any appropriate referrals to other healthcare partners, if necessary.

+There are tinnitus specific therapies that are also available.
 For those with normal hearing or those not ready to treat their hearing loss, other options will be discussed.